 How Long Does Butternut Squash Last

-Once you’ve sliced the fresh winter squash, it will stay fresh for about 2 to 4 days before its quality will start to degrade noticeably.
+Once you’ve sliced the fresh winter squash, it will stay fresh for about 4 to 5 days before its quality starts to degrade.

 When it comes to cooked butternut squash, it should remain at peak quality for a day or two longer than the fresh sliced one.
 If the veggie is a part of a dish, it depends on other ingredients.